 Weekend dispatch available

-Saturday pulls keep Monday starts clean; coordinate Friday afternoon.
+Saturday pulls keep Monday starts clean; Friday afternoon coordination keeps the weekend smooth.

 Insurance and Contractor Account Setup